-God acknowledged Jesus as his son.
-We have the words of witnesses that, on two occasions, heard God speak with a voice that could be understood by people.
-This voice confirmed that Jesus was his son.
-On the second occasion, he also commanded that people should listen to Jesus.
+We have the words of witnesses who, on two occasions, heard God speak with a voice that could be understood by people, confirming that Jesus was his son.

 The apostle Peter was with Jesus on the mountain on this second occasion and confirmed that he and his companions heard God acknowledge Jesus as his son: